What’s a downsizer contribution?

 If you're 55 or over, you might be able to add up to $300,000 to your super tax-free when selling a property you've lived in.
-This is called a downsizer contribution to super.
+This is called a downsizer contribution.

-If your spouse is also 55 or older, you can add up to $600,000 in total between the two of you.
+If your spouse is also 55 or older, you can add up to $600,000 in total between the two of you under the same downsizer contribution rules.

 Downsizing is when you sell your current home and move to a smaller one.
-You don’t have to buy a new, smaller home when you make a downsizer contribution.
+But you don't have to buy a new, smaller home when you make a downsizer contribution.

 It's an after-tax contribution, so you don't pay the 15% contributions tax when you add it to your super.

-If you have a spouse, you can both make a downsizer contribution, up to $600,000 total.
+If you have a spouse who's also 55 or older, you can both make downsizer super contributions up to $600,000 total.

-There’s no balance requirement, so you can make a downsizer contribution even if your total super balance is over $1.9 million.
+It doesn't matter how much you have in your super.
+You can make a downsizer contribution even if your total super balance is over $1.9 million.

-Once the money is in your super account, you can turn it into retirement income, with an Income account and/or our Lifetime Pension.
+Once the money is in your super account, you can turn it into retirement income with an Income account and/or our Lifetime Pension once you turn age 60.

-You’re 55 years or older (no maximum age limit)
+You're 55 years or older (there's no maximum age limit)

 Your home is in Australia and is not a caravan, houseboat, or other mobile home